 The NFFWS will also strive to provide the best service and will always seek to improve the level of service provision in line with best international practices.
 This will be achieved by engaging in the following:

-Various Conferences – NDFEM, Hydrology, Flood Risk Management
+Various Conferences – NDFEM, Hydrology, Flood Risk Management.

-Workshops and Emergency Exercises
+Workshops and Emergency Exercises.

-International Networking – site visits and meetings, software user meetings
+International Networking – site visits and meetings, software user meetings.

 International Conferences – EFAS, ECMWF, WMO.

-Articles and research
+Articles and research.

-Through the Met Éireann Research Funding and Liaison Officer, the NFFWS can promote, enhance and fund research in advancements of flood forecasting and related fields.
+Through the Met Éireann Research Funding and Liaison function, the NFFWS can promote, enhance, and fund research in advancements of flood forecasting and related fields.

 The NFFWS will actively seek feedback from its stakeholders after flooding events.
 A request for feedback, such as observed water levels, photographs and flood inundation maps/sketches will be included on every flood advisory issued.